 Monday, April 6th, 2020

 Week four of a pretty different life for many.
-The city has moved from the wonderful chaos of a Joan Mitchell or Jackson Pollack painting to the minimal order of an Agnes Martin or Barnett Newman.
+New York City has transformed from the wonderful chaos of a Joan Mitchell or Jackson Pollack painting to the minimal order of an Agnes Martin or Barnett Newman.

-Wisconsin changed the date of their primary election one day before Election Day.
+Wisconsin postponed the date of its primary election twenty hours before Election Day.

-The lack of planning in the US continues to impress me as it has for decades.
-Today, the NY governor said the state now has enough ventilators, but, for the first time, I heard there is “an unprecedented demand for pharmaceuticals.”
-It seems that most people on ventilators also need to be sedated, typically for many days.
-Ventilators, ventilators, ventilators was all we heard, but who was in charge who did not make this direct connection?
-Certainly not a team of experienced doctors.
-As a nation, we have come to either hate or distrust knowledge, science and experience.
+The lack of planning in the US continues to impress me, as it has for decades.
+Today, the NY governor said the state now has enough ventilators, but, for the first time, I heard that there is “an unprecedented demand for pharmaceuticals.”
+Apparently, most people on ventilators also need to be sedated, typically for many days.
+Ventilators, ventilators, ventilators was all we heard for weeks.
+How did the people in charge not make the obvious connection to the need for drugs?
+Certainly not a team of experienced doctors at the helm.
+As a nation, we have come to either hate or distrust knowledge, science, and experience.

-Imagine opening your fridge and finding it empty.
-Not low on food, like it is time to go to the store, but empty.
-Not one egg, no milk, or cheese, no left overs or soy sauce.
-No soda, lettuce, yogurt, bacon, mayo, or mustard.
-But your view is not into a new refrigerator—it is still the refrigerator you know; maybe the door squeaks or does not close well.
+But your view is not into a new refrigerator—it is still the refrigerator you know.
 There might be a jar of capers parked on the door, or some exotic oil in the back that you never figured out how to use.
 The stuff that never moves is there.
 The scene is fully recognizable, yet changed.
 It is the same place and a different place.